AmalPanickassery/Ubuntu_NAS_Security_Project/documentation/hardening.md

   - networkd-dispatcher is a system daemon in Linux that automatically runs scripts in response to network state changes.
   - Network connections are handled by systemd, so networkd-dispatcher isn't required and hence networkd-disptacher was **disabled**.

+### udisks2
+  - It is a headless backend daemon that manages USB devices, external hard drives, and SD cards effortlessly.
+  - Allows for safe Ejecting and Unmounting from the desktop interface and hence left it **enabled**.

 ## Improving SSH security
 - In order to reduce the risk of stolen credentials when logging into the **amaljp** Linux admin account via the Windows host machine, I created a ssh key pair for the Windows machine using the ***ssh-keygen -t ed25519 -C "amalp@windows"*** command.